dbarty/DataAnalysisExamples/GLOSSARY.md

     <ul>
       <li><strong>Recall:</strong> A metric for evaluating a classification model, representing the ratio of true positive predictions to the total actual positives.</li>
       <li><strong>Regression:</strong> A supervised learning task where the goal is to predict a continuous outcome based on input features.</li>
-      <li><strong>Random Forest:</strong> An ensemble learning technique that builds multiple decision trees and merges their predictions to improve accuracy and reduce overfitting.</li>
+      <li><strong><a href="https://github.com/dbarty/DataAnalysisExamples/blob/main/machine-learning/random-forest.ipynb">Random Forest</a>:</strong> An ensemble learning technique that builds multiple decision trees and merges their predictions to improve accuracy and reduce overfitting.</li>
       <li><strong>Regularization:</strong> A technique used to prevent overfitting by adding a penalty to the loss function for more complex models.</li>
     </ul>
   </li>